|What is Assisted Living?|

 WALA members subscribe to a 10-point philosophy of care:

 Who lives in assisted living residences?

 Currently, more than a million Americans live in an estimated 20,000 assisted living residences.
-Wisconsin has more than 2400 assisted living facilities in which reside well over 31,000 individuals with very diverse needs, from relatively independent seniors and other adults, to persons with advanced stages of Alzheimer's Disease and other forms of dementia, developmental disabilities, physical disabilities, mental illnesses, traumatic brain injuries, alcohol and drug addiction, and those in the correctional system.
+Wisconsin has more than 4000 assisted living facilities in which resided well over 40,000 individuals with very diverse needs, from relatively independent seniors and other adults, to persons with advanced stages of Alzheimer's Disease and other forms of dementia, developmental disabilities, physical disabilities, mental illnesses, traumatic brain injuries, alcohol and drug addiction, and those in the correctional system.

 What does an assisted living residence look like?